 You don’t have to continue the fat talk.

-I usually just ask a question and it quickly changes the subject.
+I usually just ask a question (completely unrelated to anything body or diet related), and it quickly changes the subject.

 Skip the body shaming; life is a much more enjoyable (for your body & mind) than talking about how unsatisfied you are with your body.